Child Protection Law – Frequently Asked Questions

 Generally speaking, there are 4 kinds of orders that CAS can seek with respect to a child in Court:

-3. An Order for Society wardship, which means that a child will remain in the care of the CAS (i.e.: foster care) for a period of time not exceeding 12 months.
+- An order for Interim Society Care, which means that a child will remain in the care of the CAS (i.e.: foster care) for a period not exceeding 12 months.

-4. An Order for Crown wardship, which means that a child is placed permanently in the care of the CAS and the parent’s rights in relation to that child are terminated.
-A Crown wardship order can include provisions for access between one or more parents to that child, or for access between siblings if the Court finds that such contact is meaningful and in a child’s best interests.
-However, most often an Order for Crown wardship does not include an order for access so as to facilitate a child’s placement for adoption.
+- An order for Extended Society Care (previously known as Crown wardship), which means that a child is placed permanently in the care of the CAS and the parent’s rights in relation to that child are terminated.
+An order for Extended Society Care can include provisions for access between one or more parents to that child, or for access between siblings if the Court finds that such contact is in a child’s best interests.

 What is an Openness Agreement or an Openness Order?

-Openness is defined as post-adoption contact between a Crown ward that has been placed for adoption or has already been adopted, and one or more members of his or her biological family (such as biological parents, grandparents, siblings, etc.) and can also include non-biological individuals with whom a child has a close and meaningful relationship prior to adoption (such as a foster family).
+Openness is defined as post-adoption contact between a child in Extended Society Care that has been placed for adoption or has already been adopted, and one or more members of their biological family (such as parents, grandparents, siblings, etc.).
+Openness can also include non-biological individuals with whom a child has a close and meaningful relationship prior to adoption, such as a foster family.

-Openness Agreements are written agreements or informal arrangements between adoptive parents and one or more biological family members or non-biological individuals, which outlines the frequency and nature of the contact with the adopted child.
-Such contact can include exchanging pictures, providing email updates with respect to the child, allowing the exchange of cards and gifts, or face-to-face visits.
-Every case is unique, which provides Openness Agreements with the opportunity to be creative and flexible to ensure continued contact that is beneficial and meaningful to the child.
+Openness Agreements are written agreements between adoptive parents and one or more biological family members that provide details on the frequency and nature of future contact with an adopted child.
+Every case is unique, which provides Openness Agreements with the flexibility to ensure that continued contact is beneficial and meaningful to the child.

 Openness Orders are similar in terms of the type of contact they contain, but these are obtained by way of a Court application and order of a judge.
 Openness Orders can only be obtained by certain individuals (known as “access holders”) and any application must be brought within very strict timelines after receiving a notice that a child is being placed for adoption.